Green Valley Ccofri logo

 The most common method of measuring swing weight is with a scale.
 A scale can be used to measure how heavy or light a club feels when swung.
 This type of measurement is based on how much force it takes to move the club from one end of its range to another, and it can help golfers understand how different clubs feel in their hands.

-See also chapstick golf
+See also golf yardage adjustment for elevation

 Another way to measure swing weight is by using a balance beam.
 This method involves placing the head of the club on one end of a balance beam, then adding weights to it until it balances perfectly in the middle.
 This helps determine how much force it takes to move the club from one end to another, giving golfers an idea of how heavy or light a particular club feels when swung.